METEO 3 Lesson 10 Images

 Text description of the concentrations of atmospheric carbon dioxide have varied image.

 The image is a line graph depicting atmospheric carbon dioxide levels (parts per million) over time, from 400,000 years ago to the present day, with 0 years representing 1950.
 The x-axis is labeled "years before today (0 = 1950)" and the y-axis is labeled "carbon dioxide level (parts per million)" ranging from 180 to 500.
 The graph shows fluctuating CO2 levels between 180 and 300 ppm across most of the timescale, with a dramatic spike after 0 years, surpassing previous levels and reaching upwards of 400 ppm.
 A horizontal yellow line across the graph marks 300 ppm, indicating a previous atmospheric CO2 limit.
-The lines labeled "current level" and "1950 level" denote the recent increases.
+The lines labeled "current level" and "1950 level" denote the recent exponential increases.

 warming trend since the late 1800s